How Probation Works in Criminal Cases

 Examples

-- 1Two years probation instead of six months jail
+- 1Two years supervised probation instead of six months in jail for a first-offense DUI

 Related Terms